 - General GRE Score (waived for the Fall 2022 admission cycle)

 - TOEFL Score Results (international students only - Online)

 *Official transcripts will be requested if you are admitted to our program.
-At that time, students will be required to submit official transcripts to the University OGS Graduate Admissions Office.
+At that time, students will be required to submit official transcripts to the University Graduate Division Admissions Office.
 Do not send transcripts until you have been notified by the Department.

 A: UCSD code 4836

 A: There is no minimum GRE score set by the Department or University.
 However, our faculty look highly upon the quantitative score for the GRE.
 Most of our admitted students have close to an 800 in that section.
 We, in general, do not admit students below a 700 in that section, 1100 overall.

 Q. What is the average GPA for accepted students?

 Q: What is the minimum TOEFL score?

 A: The following are the University issued minimum TOEFL scores (they vary upon type of TOEFL test taken):